goinvo/InvoPlaybook/src/pages/foundation.md

-Follow the process.

-Most of the time (80%).When you deviate (the other 20%),
+Follow the process - most of the time (80%).

-measure the new path’s effectiveness.
+When you deviate (the other 20%), measure the new path’s effectiveness.

 Your input into this guide is vital.
 Our evolution as a studio depends on it.

-Otherwise, our practice becomes stale and limps toward death.If you see something funky, fix it.(Any edit follows our GitHub repo checklist.)
+Otherwise, our practice becomes stale and limps toward death.

+If you see something funky, fix it.(Any edit follows our GitHub repo checklist.)